B3njamin2/Ecommerce/README.md

 # Ecommerce

-Sure, here are the general steps to run a Django web application from an existing repository using Python 3.8:
+ general steps to run a Django web application from an existing repository using Python 3.8:

 1. **Clone the Repository:**
    Clone the repository that contains the Django project onto your local machine using a version control tool like Git.